Haphephobia

-Haphephobia (also known as aphephobia, haphophobia, hapnophobia, hapnephobia, haptephobia, haptophobia, thixophobia, aphenphosmphobia, chiraptophobia) is a specific phobia that involves the fear of touching or of being touched.
+Haphephobia (also known as aphephobia, haphophobia, hapnophobia, hapnephobia, haptephobia, haptophobia, thixophobia, aphenphosmphobia and chiraptophobia) is a specific phobia that involves the fear of touching or of being touched.

 Signs and symptoms

 As with other phobias and anxiety conditions, haphephobia may come with anxiety and stress-related symptoms that vary among those that suffer from it.
 A non-exhaustive list of potential symptoms that those suffering from haphephobia may have includes: